 In 1923 former student William Herbert Flitner, born in 1842, wrote “the school was a small affair, where elementary subjects were taught by one teacher, who was also janitor of the school.”

 Flitner grew up in a wood frame house on Bolton Road, just off Dyckman Street, inside what is now Inwood Hill Park.
 He was one of five children.
-His father, William Ladd Flitner, had captained the slave ship Choctaw on transatlantic voyages between Gambia and slave markets of New Orleans.
+His father, William Ladd Flitner, had was a ship captain.

 “The school numbered about forty scholars,” Flitner recalled, “really a primary school—boys and girls; one teacher for all; and all the scholars came from the locality between High Bridge and Kingsbridge.
 The public school provided by the city was at 155th Street, too far away for many of us.”